JackWellborn/Find-and-Paste-URL-from-Browser/README.md

 ## Updates
 ### 2021-03-19
+* Added support for reference-style markdown links when using BBEdit.
 * Removed the need for a space for format and action codes when there is no other input.
-For example, getting the link from the current tab in Markdown format now works with `.m` in addition to ` .m`.
-* Added support for reference-style markdown links when using BBEdit.

 ## Disclaimer
 Be aware that this solution uses automation to control keyboard input, manipulate the clipboard, and access Safari and Google Chrome.
 The scripts involved operate locally and only uses these privileges to return URLs as stated above, but this authors recommends further scrutiny when any solution has these and similar elevated privileges.